augustt198/OvercastStats/README.md

 You can check out the docs and javadoc here, http://ryanw-se.github.io/OvercastStats/.

+### Contributors

+Special thanks to the following contributors for their feedback, time, suggestions and more.

+ - Aaron1011 (Feedback, Suggestions for improving the mappings url system)
+ - skipperguy12 (Feedback, Helped me setup the maven server)
+ - twiz_mwazin (Feedback, Suggestions, Most of the architectural decisions, Countless hours of hard work)

 ### Dependency Usage

 Adding OvercastStats to your maven or gradle project is super painless and takes less than a minute.
 This snippet of code below